What is the SLAM?

 The first, second, and third-place award recipients will advance to the regional Bay Area Research SLAM, which is a collaboration with the 3 bay area research labs: Lawrence Livermore National Lab, Sandia National Lab, and SLAC National Lab.

 How to Enter?

-- Submit a video of your 3-minute talk by July 17, 2020 (direct link to submit video will be sent to those who have submitted intent and eligibility confirmed).
+Submit a video of your 3-minute talk by 5:00 PM on July 17, 2023 (direct link to submit video will be sent to those who have submitted intent and eligibility confirmed).